twehler/anti_adhd_timer/README.md

 SUMMARY:

 This application combines two functionalities: Holding you accountable for your tasks and radically fixing your bed-routine.
+This is being done with changing screen colors and notifications.

 HOW TO USE: